gwennlbh/smooth-cursorify/README.md

 ## How does it work?

 Some websites use custom rendering engines to edit rich text, instead of relying on `contenteditable` or using a plain `<textarea>`/`<input>`.
-When using such custom methods, the cursor is the native one, and is instead an html element, that can be stylized like any other.
+When using such custom methods, the cursor is not the native one, and is instead an HTML element, that can be stylized like any other.
 For example, Google Docs uses a 2-pixels-wide div with a black background to render its cursor.

 Since those cursors are plain HTML elements, they can be **stylized**, that's where this extension comes in.